A Family on the Rocks

 Carnival Legend | Sydney Harbor Bridge | Sydney Opera House

 We were in no rush this morning, so everyone got to sleep in (except Tom, who always wakes up around 5:30 a.m. no matter where he is).
-We had bought a few things for breakfast the night before, so we fed the girls — Jackie is fond of Rice Bubbles (that's what Rice Krispies are called in Australia and New Zealand) without milk and Frankie had the new standard of Vegemite and butter on toast — and the grown-ups had a pretty decent french-press coffee.
+We had bought a few things for breakfast the night before, so we fed the kids — Jackie is fond of Rice Bubbles (that's what Rice Krispies are called in Australia and New Zealand) without milk and Frankie had the new standard of Vegemite and butter on toast — and the grown-ups had a pretty decent french-press coffee.

-Of course when you're in Sydney, it's somewhat obligatory to visit the Sydney Opera House, and the girls really wanted to see it.
+Of course when you're in Sydney, it's somewhat obligatory to visit the Sydney Opera House, and the kids really wanted to see it.
 So we checked the maps to find the Opera House was five kilometers from Paddington.
 We didn't hire a car in Sydney, and it was a pretty nice day, so we decided to walk.

 We strolled down Oxford street, which is jammed with all sorts of clothing and fashion shops (including a OnePiece shop), as well as restaurants and pubs.
 This walking was hungry business, so we stopped for an early lunch at a cafe before continuing on through Hyde Park, where we saw many black-headed ibises strutting around the grounds.